MarcoBlaesing/zeroDepLab/03-m365-prep-tenant.md

 ## Disable native MFA

-In your demonstration environment, you will connect your Okta tenant with this M365 tenant.
-All access to M365 will be via Okta and Okta will be responsible for user authentication, registration of additional authentication factors, and enforcing Multi-Factor Authentication in line with configured authentication policy.
+In your demonstration environment, you will connect your Okta tenant with this Microsoft 365 tenant.
+All access to Microsoft 365 will be via Okta and Okta will be responsible for user authentication, registration of additional authentication factors, and enforcing Multi-Factor Authentication in line with configured authentication policy.
-To stop M365 from ALSO trying to perform MFA registration, and enforce MFA at login, you need to disable Multi-Factor Authentication in the M365 Administration pages.
+To stop Microsoft 365 from ALSO trying to perform MFA registration, and enforce MFA at login, you need to disable Multi-Factor Authentication in the M365 Administration pages.

 1. You should already be signed in to the admin interface of your Microsoft Office 365 tenant.
 If not navigate to https://admin.microsoft.com and sign in.